Welfare Rights training courses

 Welfare Rights training helps you build skills and knowledge in the social security benefits and tax credits system.
 Training comes from a rights-based, socially inclusive, non-judgmental perspective.

 Training concentrates on tackling poverty by maximising income and giving people economic choice.
-The goal of Welfare Rights training is to improve the financial position of people who use our service by giving local authority staff and voluntary workers the tools to support them in maximising income.
+The goal of Welfare Rights training is to improve the financial position of people who use our service by giving council staff and voluntary workers the tools to support them in maximising income.

 If you want to arrange training for your organisation, or want more information, please contact us.